-45 performance criteria and provide open-ended opportunities for students to meaningfully use content and skills.
-Part II: Summative Assessm nents Part II: Summative Ass essments Tan II: Summauve Assessm eents The teacher candidate and performance assess. te assessments with learning outcomes.
-(CAEP 1.1; InTAS C 6) (EVIDENCE: unit test CANDIDATE COMPETENCY EXEMPLARY-4 PROFICIENT-3 DEVELOPING-2 UNSATISFACTORY-1/0 Unit Test /4 PI 1.5 The teacher candidate demonstrates the ability to design unit test items to, provide evidence of students' performance related to unit goals.
+CANDIDATE COMPETENCY EXEMPLARY-4 PROFICIENT-3 DEVELOPING-2 UNSATISFACTORY-1/0 Unit Test /4 PI 1.5 The teacher candidate demonstrates the ability to design unit test items to, provide evidence of students' performance related to unit goals.
 The teacher candidate designs unit test items that align with unit content/skill and provide clear evidence of students' performance related to unit goals.
 Coherently constructed unit tests elicit evidence of student thinking and skills through items that are varied, grade appropriate, and work in relation to one another to assess multiple levels of thinking.
 The teacher candidate designs unit test items that have integrity to the content and together, provide evidence of students' performance related to unit goals.
 Unit test items present some variation in question type and items that challenge all students.
 The teacher candidate designs unit test items that provide some evidence of students' performance related to the unit goal.
 The unit test items present minimal variation or lack challenge.
 The teacher candidate designs unit test items that do not have integrity to the content, are not varied or are not grade level appropriate.
 The unit test items do not provide evidence of students' performance related to the unit goal.
-Performance Assessment /4 PI 1.5 The teacher candidate constructs performance assessments that align with The teacher candidate constructs performance assessments that have The teacher candidate constructs a performance assessment that provides The teacher candidate constructs a performance assessment that provides the unit content/skill and provide clear evidence of challenging performance criteria and provide openended opportunities for use content and skills.
+Performance Assessment /4 PI 1.5 The teacher candidate demonstrates the ability to construct performance assessments to provide evidence of students' performance related to unit goals.
+The teacher candidate constructs performance assessments that align with the unit content/skill and provide clear evidence of students' performance related to unit goals.
+The performance tasks rely on clear and challenging performance criteria and provide open-ended opportunities for students to meaningfully use content and skills.
+The teacher candidate constructs performance assessments that have integrity to the content and provide evidence of students' performance related to unit goals.
+The performance tasks provide some opportunity for students to make decisions about when and how to meaningfully use content and skills.
+The teacher candidate constructs a performance assessment that provides some evidence of students' performance related to the unit goal.
+The performance task provides few opportunities for students to make decisions about when and how to use content and skills.
+The teacher candidate constructs a performance assessment that provides little to no evidence of students' performance related to the unit goal, or the performance task provides no opportunities for students to make decisions about when and how to use content and skills.

-Part II: Assessment - Analysis and Use of Information to Inform Future Practice students to meaningfully related to unit goals.
+Part II: Assessment - Analysis and Use of Information to Inform Future Practice evidence from a range of student samples to make effectiveness.